 AFRICAN PEOPLE AND EDUCATION

-We must help our youth to redefine the reality of the institutions that affect us.
-The political behavior of a certain sector of Africans in America leadership in the educational arena should cause us to ask the question, What is the real meaning of education?
-The issue of reparations can help our youth address this question.
+We must take time out every now and then to redefine the reality of the institutions that affect us.
+The political behavior of a certain sector of Africans in America leadership in the educational arena should cause us to ask the question what is the real meaning of education?

 Education is the process of instilling the values of a society, group, nation, race, or ethnic group.
 It is the method by which people are taught the relationship to their families, communities, nation, race, and the world.
 Further, education defines the function of society and strives to help one become an active participant in the growth and development of a given society, nation, race, and ethnic group.
 It is in this context that we understand that education is an important process in helping a people acquire power for the perpetuation of their interests.